valorantdigital/.github/profile/README.md

 ## requirements / valorant digital desktop

+the following are things that an approved valkyrie use can do pertaining to the valorant digital desktop environment.

+`note` valkyrie is the catch-all name for the field assets that support the missions and interests of valorant digital.

 * As Valkyrie, i can access the valorant digital desktop and save and edit files so that i can perform my duties at the leisure of valorant digital and it's interests.

+* as valkyrie, i can access the official valorant digital dashboard so that i can perform my

 * As valkyrie, i can access the official bard account of valorant digital so that i can assist valorant digital with content creation activities of interest.